adanlessossi/bd-showcase/README.md

 ```
 You also need to install RabbitMQ and run the rabbitmq-server.bat/sh

 Data is then gathered in a RabbitMQ Queue and consumed by the Distributed Tracing Server (Zipkin).
-Data are then displayed in the Zipkin Dashboard
+Data are then displayed in the Zipkin Dashboard at <http://localhost:9411/zipkin>

 ### Testing Service Failure